lkallio/game-of-life/README.md

 ## Usage
 - ./gol [cells per row / col] [iterations per sec]
-- if you want to change the window scale, change `WIN_SCALE` in includes/global.h
+- if you want to change the window scale, change `WIN_SCALE` in includes/global.h and run make re

 ## Controls
 - left mouse button to resurrect cells